Configure Subscriptions

 Additional attributes are also required for subscriptions to support configurable bundles, which are sets of products that are ordered together as a single item.

+You must assign extras to the parent product in order to create configurable bundles.
 Each product extra must be enabled for subscriptions in its product settings and have an individual price of $0 (because the total bundle price is set on the parent product and then distributed).

 Enable Product Types for Subscriptions